There are different types of treatment for patients with adult

 Different types of treatment are available for patients with adult

-treatments are standard (the currently used treatment), and some are being
+brain and spinal cord tumors.
+Some treatments are standard (the currently used treatment), and

 Four types of standard treatment are used: